-Other automakers in the United States started using VIN numbers in 1954.
-Each maker had its own system.
-They placed the VIN number in different places.
+Automakers in the United States started using VIN numbers in 1954.
+Each manufacturer had its own system.
+They placed the VIN in different places, such as the following:

-In 1969 the federal government mandated car makers to emboss a VIN number on every vehicle.
+In 1969 the federal government mandated vehicle manufacturers to emboss a VIN number on every vehicle.
 It required that the VIN be visible from outside the car near the left pillar of the windshield.

-In 1980, the National Highway Traffic Safety Administration created a new rule that took effect starting with year model 1981.
+In 1980, the National Highway Traffic Safety Administration created a new rule that took effect starting with cars manufactured in 1981.
 All over-the-road vehicles would have a 17 digit VIN number made up of numbers and letters.

 VIN numbers do not use the letter “I” because it’s easy to confuse with the number 1.
 They don’t use “O” or “Q” to avoid confusion with the number 0.

-You can see the VIN number embossed on a plate mounted to the dashboard.
-It’s positioned far forward on the driver’s side so that it’s visible from outside, looking through the windshield.
+You can locate the VIN far forward on the driver’s side dashboard, looking through the windshield.

-Other places where the VIN appears on many cars are:
+Other places where the VIN may appear on some cars:

 Title and Registration

-Each state records the VIN on the car title and registration papers.
-Since the VIN number is unique, it matches the title and registration to a particular car.
+A vehicle’s VIN is listed on the Certificate of Title and registration papers.
+Since the VIN is unique, it matches the vehicle title and registration to a particular car.

-- When you register your car, your state’s Department of Motor Vehicles will check that the VIN number on your insurance card matches the VIN on your car.
-This is how they can tell you’re properly insured.
+- When you register your car, your state’s Department of Motor Vehicles (or equivalent governmental body) will check that the VIN on your insurance card matches the VIN on your car.

 - When you buy a used car, the insurance company checks to see if it’s been declared a total loss.
 A totaled car that’s been repaired poses some safety risks.
 Most companies won’t insure them.

-When you take in your car for service or repairs, the tech records your VIN into a database.
+You should be able to get the VIN by calling your mechanic.
+When you take in your car for service or repairs, the tech or mechanic records your VIN into a database.

-The tech also refers to the VIN to match up the right parts.
+The mechanic also refers to the VIN to match the correct parts to your vehicle.

-Records of your visits to an auto shop appear on a vehicle history report such as an AutoCheck report.
+Records of your visits to an auto shop appear on a vehicle history report such as AutoCheck.

-A law enforcement officer might look at a car’s VIN:
+A law enforcement officer might look at a car’s VIN for any of the following reasons.

 - To verify it matches the car’s registration